 Bokwang Phoenix Park: freestyle skiing (aerials, moguls, slopestyle, halfpipe, ski cross), snowboarding (slopestyle, halfpipe, parallel giant slalom, board cross)

 Click the resort names to see the Snow Guide Korea reviews for each of them.
-For more details on how they’re being used for the Olympics, see here
+For more details on how they were used for the Olympics, see here

 Gangneung: ice hockey, speed skating, figure skating, curling, para hockey, wheelchair curling

-For full details on individual venues in Gangneung, see the official Pyeongchang 2018 website
+For full details on the individual venues in Gangneung, see the official Pyeongchang 2018 website

 The Gangneung KTX

-The KTX, Korea’s bullet train system, has been extended to Gangneung in time for the Olympics; it started service in December 2017, drastically reducing the travel time from Seoul to the Olympic venues (and several other ski resorts) in Gangwon-do.
+The KTX, Korea’s bullet train system, was extended to Gangneung in time for the Olympics; it started service in December 2017, drastically reducing the travel time from Seoul to the Olympic venues (and several other ski resorts) in Gangwon-do.